JohnD-EE/conversation-companions/README.md

 * Testing theories
 * Free exchange of ideas
 * "Convincing someone to change their mind is really the process of convincing them to change their tribe, and that's why it's so difficult to do." - https://www.linkedin.com/feed/update/urn:li:activity:6824024102706147328/
+* Thesis antithesis synthesis - being comfortable with the interplay of orthoganal mutually contradictory ideas.

 Resources: